Victor Oladipo: Player profile

 Oladipo is a shooting guard who is also capable of playing point guard.
 Indiana coach Tom Crean would frequently attribute Oladipo's success to his extreme work ethic and pre-game preparation of reviewing film.
 Oladipo is known for entertaining fans with exciting dunks.
 As announcer Clark Kellogg noted, "Victor Oladipo is like a baby's bottom, smooth and sometimes... explosive."

 On offense, Oladipo is capable of aggressively and quickly driving to the basket, aided by his leaping ability.
 Following a victory by Indiana over #1 ranked Michigan, coach John Beilein remarked, "I've seen a lot of players.
 I don't know whether I've seen one quicker or faster, more athletic, than Oladipo.
 It's tough to stay in front of him."
 His offensive proficiency improved as his outside shooting range improved each year of his collegiate career.

 On defense, Oladipo has been described as a "lockdown off-ball defender who can defend multiple positions".
 He has the quickness to guard point guards and the strength and athleticism to guard a forward if caught in a mismatch.
 His athleticism and anticipation makes it hard to set a screen on him.
 He also rebounds well at his position.

+Television appearance

+In 2019, Oladipo competed in season two of The Masked Singer as "Thingamajig".

 Personal life

 Oladipo is a devout Catholic.
-On February 12, 2022 Oladipo welcomed daughter, Naomi Victory.
+He has a daughter, Naomi, born in 2022.